nbro/andz/README.md

 - [http://stackoverflow.com/questions/5844869/comprehensive-beginners-virtualenv-tutorial](http://stackoverflow.com/questions/5844869/comprehensive-beginners-virtualenv-tutorial)

-If you want to install the module in _editable_ module in a virtualenv, you can do:
+If you want to install the module in _editable_ mode in a **virtualenv**, you can do:

     pip3.5 install -e .

 ### How to Produce the Documentation

 Install `pdoc`.
-If you have still don't have a terminal opened, open it, and then move inside the `ands` repository, and type the following command:
+If you still don't have a opened terminal, open it, and then move inside the `ands` repository, and type the following command:

     pdoc --html --overwrite --html-dir docs ands